 Bubbling ice cream

-I wish I had some ice cream and bicarbonate of soda with me now so I could try to replicate this trick.
-The video shows ‘bad’ ice cream which bubbles if you douse it with lemon juice, supposedly because it contains washing powder.
+The Is your food fake or real?
+Find out with these 16 easy tests video shows ‘bad’ ice cream which bubbles if you douse it with lemon juice, supposedly because it contains washing powder.
 The basis for this myth is probably the very sad situation in India in which local, small-volume suppliers of fresh cows milk have been caught adding detergent to the milk.
 The adulteration makes the milk look fresh and foamy when poured from small milk cans into the larger containers used to collect local milk supplies in rural areas.
 As for ice cream, I only found one obscure Indian post that suggests washing powder might be found in ice cream.
-Perhaps instead, this is a nod to an incident in which noodles were adulterated non-approved optical brighteners in Vietnam.
+Perhaps instead, this is a nod to an incident in which noodles were adulterated with non-approved optical brighteners in Vietnam.
 Optical brighteners make things look whiter and are found in washing powder.

 When it comes to making bubbles with lemon juice, ice cream would need to contain a significant amount of washing powder to achieve the result shown in the video; a small amount of adulteration with washing powder is unlikely to be detectable with lemon juice while a large amount of washing powder would affect the product in other ways, including changing taste.
 Let me assure you that of all the food frauds you might encounter in a developed country, washing powder in ice cream is not one of them: I guarantee that even an unethical ice cream manufacturer is much too smart to feed their consumers washing powder.
 Conclusion: this would be a fun experiment.
 It is not a test for ‘fake’ food.